Stermann & Grissemann

-Stermann & Grissemann are an Austrian／German comedy duo comprising Dirk Stermann and Christoph Grissemann.
+Stermann & Grissemann are an Austrian German comedy duo comprising Dirk Stermann and Christoph Grissemann.

 Background

 Dirk Stermann

 Dirk Stermann (born 7 December 1965 in Duisburg) hails from Germany and is a German radio and television presenter and author.
-Stermann graduated from the University of Düsseldorf where he studied History and Theatre studies.
-In 1987 he moved to Austria and started working for the broadcaster Österreichischer Rundfunk in 1988.
+In 1987, Stermann moved to Vienna to study history and theatre studies but dropped out eventually.
+He started working for the broadcaster Österreichischer Rundfunk in 1988.

 Christoph Grissemann

 Christoph Grissemann (born 17 May 1966 in Innsbruck) is an Austrian comedian, radio and television presenter.
 Grissemann is the second and youngest son of Austrian radio and television presenter Ernst Grissemann.
-Grissemann studied German and literature in the spa town of Baden bei Wien.
+Grissemann made his Matura in the spa town of Baden bei Wien and began to study German literature, media studies and theatre studies in Vienna, but eventually dropped out.
 He took part in the Alternative civilian service.
-Following his father, Grisseman joined the broadcaster Österreichischer Rundfunk.
+Following his father, Grissemann joined the broadcaster Österreichischer Rundfunk.